1992–93 UEFA Champions League second round

 The 1992–93 UEFA Champions League second round was the second stage of the competition proper of the 1992–93 UEFA Champions League, and featured the 16 winners from the first round.
 It began on 21 October with the first legs and ended on 4 November 1992 with the second legs.
 The eight winners advanced to the group stage.

 Times are CET (UTC+1), as listed by UEFA.

+Teams

+The 16 winners of the first round advanced to the second round.